yorkie-team/yorkie/design/sharded-cluster-mode.md

 - envoy `Stream Idle Timeout`: envoy provides `stream_idle_timeout` option to close long-lived connection.
 We can use this option to explicitly close long-lived connection when connection is idle, and ensure that connection is re-routed to new server.
 This is because connections will be idle when split-brained.

 Above solutions are forceful way to close long-lived connection, so it is not a perfect solution.
 We will introduce graceful way to close long-lived connection using `GOAWAY` frame of HTTP 2.0 in further updates.

+**Housekeeping in Sharded Cluster Mode**

+When we use server cluster, we are performing housekeeping on every server in the cluster.
+But this is not a efficient way to perform housekeeping, because all the servers are performing redundant housekeeping on same data that is already housekeeped by other servers.

+There are two options to solve this problem:

+1. Only the master server executes housekeeping in the cluster
+2. Split housekeeping tasks per project and execute them on servers mapped by project

+For now, we are using option 1(only the master server executes housekeeping in the cluster), with leader election for electing master server for simplicity.
+However, we will use option 2 in further updates.